Q: Why am I being asked to sign in to use XIV-Hunt?

 Q: Does XIV-Hunt work with the Korean or Chinese version of FFXIV?

-XIV-Hunt specific strings are only partially translated to these languages, so contributions
+XIV-Hunt specific strings are only partially translated to these languages, so contributions are ecouraged.

 Updates to FFXIV can break XIV-Hunt compatibility, and if you think this has happened with these versions of FFXIV please send me an email

 and I will see what I can do even though I do not own or primarily play these versions of FFXIV.

 Q: Can I share a link, to someone, that takes them directly to the XIV-Hunt site for a specific world?

 Q: Why do I sometimes see the message "You are currently not in an instanced area." in my chat?

 /instance in an attempt to make sure that the improperly written chat message is displayed as soon as possible, and in the same place.